landlab/landlab/docs/source/development/index.rst

     `master` branch; and
   * Keep your fork's `master` and development branches up to date with changes in the main Landlab repository.
+  * Consider creating a small Pull Request to update the page on :ref:`ongoing development <ongoing_development>` so that others know what you are working on.

 .. toctree::
    :maxdepth: 2